 Cruiser Board vs Longboard – In the Streets

 When skating through busy streets and crowded areas, the cruiser takes the lead because of its agility, responsiveness, and smaller size.
 Longboards are more comfortable in open skateparks, downhill races, and asphalt roads.
 A cruiser is primarily used for covering short distances, while longboards can help you cover considerable distances.

 Wheels Difference – Longboard and Cruiser

 Cruiser wheels are usually 55-63mm wide because of relatively smaller trucks and axles.
 Apart from wheel size, their nature is pretty soft because of the need of the hour.
 Cruiser boards need delicate wheels to roll perfectly over rough terrains, footpaths, and bumpy pavements.

 On the other hand, longboard wheels are stiff and have a width of about 70mm.
 The stiffness of wheels is measured on a durometer ranging between 65a-90a, while 65a is the softest of all.
 Softer wheels provide grip on the roads and will introduce maximum speed.
 Harder wheels generate less speed but are sturdy as well.
 Most of the longboards have harder wheels to present stability and a better experience of carving, commuting, and downhill riding.

 Why Buy a Cruiser board?

 Professional skaters suggest cruisers to those who have a routine of covering marginal distances by foot.
-Cruiser board is specifically designed as a means of transportation for limited distances like going to a nearby school, college, or a tuck shop.
+Cruiser board is specifically designed as a mean of transportation for limited distances like going to a nearby school, college, or a tuck shop.
 The portability of this board allows you to pick it up and walk into the shop and go back while cruising.

 When to go for a longboard?